 We take a look at some of the construction 3D printing technologies in use at the moment.

-One of the most popular techniques used in construction 3D printing is with the use of Robotic Arm Extruders.
+One of the most popular techniques used in construction 3D printing is with the use of Gantry.
 This technique is called as Contour Crafting.
-This method involves deposition of the building material through a large material extruder onto the ground where the structure will be built.
+This method has three gantries and a printhead which deposits the material through a large material extruder onto the ground where the structure will be built.

 Construction 3D printing is very similar to FDM/FFF 3D printing.
 In the case of FDM/FFF 3D printing process where the extruder deposits the melted material onto a build platform.
 The build area always lies within the guiderails and the rails ensure that the deposition occurs at the correct geometrical spot though the instructions assigned by the software.